Skip to main content

 CAH status includes the following benefits:

-• Cost-based reimbursement from Medicare.
+• Cost-based reimbursement from traditional fee-for-service Medicare.
 As of January 1, 2004, CAHs are eligible for allowable cost plus 1% reimbursement.
 However, as of April 1, 2013, CAH reimbursement is subject to a 2% reduction due to sequestration.
 In some states, CAHs may also receive cost-based reimbursement from Medicaid.

 • Flexible staffing and services, to the extent permitted under state licensure laws.